tibbsm/tabs-to-text/README.md

 Uses Chrome extension manifest v3.

+The data from each tab will be listed on a new line using the format specified.

 ## Default copy format

-The data from each tab will be listed on a new line using the format specified.
+The default copy format is:

 ```
 - [${title}](${url})